python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/010_Install_URH.md

 ![urh_screenshot.png](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Chx_Misc/Images/urh_screenshot.png?raw=true)

-- In the bottom left of urh select `New Project`.
+- At the top left of urh select `File > Open folder` or the keyboard shortcut (Ctrl + Shift + O).

+- Navigate to your folder created on the Desktop.

-- To the right of `Choose a path` at the top of the urh popup window, select the three dots and navigate to where you want your project folder to be saved.
+- Select Open at the top right of the Open folder popup.

-- At the end of the path add something like this `/urh_project` and hit `ok` it will automatically create a new folder for you.

-- Presse "OK" at the bottom of the "Create a new project" window.

-- Your new project's path will be shown at the top of the URH primary window.
+- When it asks if you want to make it a project folder select No.

 ### ℹ️ Some useful resources for urh: